digitalillusion/silentdisco/README.md

      docker logs server_silentdisco_1

-When everything is setup, have your clients connect to the server using a web browser
+When everything is setup, the clients may connect to the server using a web browser

 #### Disclaimer